 Various documentsAn ASTM designation number identifies a unique version of an ASTM standard.F3201 - 16F = materials for specific applications;3201 = assigned sequential number16 = year of original adoption (or, in the case of revision, the year of last revision)

+UL:

+UL 1642, Standard for Safety for Lithium Batteries

+UL 2271, Standard for Batteries for Use in Light Electric Vehicle (LEV) Applications

+UL 2580, Standard for Batteries in Use in Electric Vehicles

+UL 2743, Standard for Safety for Portable Power Packs

+UL 3030, Standard for Unmanned Aircraft Systems – specific to UAS

+UL 62133, Standard for Secondary Cells and Batteries Containing Alkaline or Other Non-Acid Electrolytes - Safety Requirements for Portable Sealed Secondary Cells, and for Batteries Made From Them, for Use in Portable Applications

 In-Development Standards and Related Materials: The following manned aviation standards may be applicable to UAS.
 There are a few standards specific to UAS.

 ASTM: